-Group II: Upper Division ServicePrerequisite: HIS 205, HIS 206, PSC 203 or PSC 204
+Prerequisite: HIS 205, HIS 206, PSC 203 or PSC 204

 - HIS 385 HISTORICAL METHODS (3, sp).
 Introduction to bibliography, scholarly methods, and the critical evaluation of historical research.
 This course is designated writing intensive.
-Prerequisite: 12 hours of history. - Examination of the history of Missouri through the eyes and experiences of ordinary everyday citizens.
-Special attention will be paid to traditionally overlooked groups in Missouri history, including women, African-Americans, Native Americans, immigrants, the rural and urban poor, and other minority groups.
+Prerequisite: 12 hours of history. - HIS 401 PROSTITUTES, POPULISTS, AND ORDINARY FOLK (3, sp).
+Examination of the history of Missouri through the eyes and experiences of ordinary everyday citizens.
+Special attention will be paid to traditionally overlooked groups in Missouri history, including women, African Americans, Native Americans, immigrants, the rural and urban poor, and other minority groups.
 By the end of this course, students will display a greater appreciation for and understanding of the "many acts of the small" that shaped the history and evolution of Missouri from the pre-statehood era up to the Present.
-Students in the class will also have the opportunity to work with primary sources related to Missouri's "other" history, to prepare research papers related to Missouri's social history, and to present their research to a professional audience at the Annual Missouri State Conference of History. - HIS 402 ETHNIC HISTORY (3) Survey of the national experiences of various immigrant and racial ethnic groups in the U.S. from colonial era to the present. - HIS 405 ECONOMIC HISTORY OF THE UNITED STATES (3, fa).
+Students in the class will also have the opportunity to work with primary sources related to Missouri's "other" history, to prepare research papers related to Missouri's social history, and to present their research to a professional audience at the Annual Missouri State Conference on History.

+- HIS 402 ETHNIC HISTORY (3) Survey of the national experiences of various immigrant and racial ethnic groups in the U.S. from colonial era to the present. - HIS 405 ECONOMIC HISTORY OF THE UNITED STATES (3, fa).
 Survey of American economic life from 1492 to the present. - HIS 459 HISTORY OF AFRICA (3).
 African civilization from traditional through modern times. - HIS 476 ORAL HISTORY (3).
-A hands -on methodology course for students doing the minor in Public History and those interested in conducting historical research in the 20th and 21st century.

-WOMEN IN AMERICA (3).
+A hands-on methodology course for students seeking a minor in Public History and those interested in conducting historical research in the 20th and 21stcentury. - HIS 477 WOMEN IN AMERICA (3).
 Changing status of women in the U.S. from 1607 to the present.